lf-lang/lf-west-template/README.md

-# Lingua Franca Zephyr Template
+# Lingua Franca West Template

 This repository contains a template for Lingua Franca applications using the Zephyr target platform.
 It contains a `west` extensions which takes care of